ccg-v/inception/README.md

 - Changing or Applying New Configuration Files
 - Backup and Restore

+**Volume-related commands:**

+- `docker volume ls` : lists the current mounted volumes
+- `docker volume inspect <volume_name>` : displays full details about <volume_name>: creation date, driver, labels, mountpoint...

+Docker Compose automatially prefixes volume names with the project name, which is by default the name of the root directory containing the `docker-compose.yml` file.
+If root folder is <srcs> and volume in `docker-compose.yml` file is `mariadb-data`, Docker Compose will name the volume as `srcs_mariadb-data`.
+To override this prefix with a custom project name, run:
+- `docker-compose -p my project up`

 ### 6.3 tmpfs: Fast but volatile

 **tmpfs** (_Temporary File System_) is a Linux kernel feature, a type of filesystem that resides entirely in volatile memory (RAM), not on disk.
 Consequently,